 - Chopped ripe avocado, sliced grilled chicken breast, or crumbled feta cheese (optional toppings)

-Preheat your grill.
+- Preheat your grill over a medium flame.
 Score the fleshy cut side of the zucchini and squash halves with a few small shallow slits.
 This will help them cook faster and more evenly.
 Brush the cut sides of the squash lightly with olive oil.
 Sprinkle lightly with salt.

-Pulse a few times till the ingredients are combined.
+- Pulse a few times until the ingredients are combined.

-When the olive oil is added, scrape the sides again and cover the pour spout.
-Blend for 60 more seconds till the basil is well blended and the dressing is creamy.
+- When the olive oil is added, scrape the sides again and cover the pour spout.
+Blend for 60 more seconds until the basil is well blended and the dressing is creamy.